Skip to main content

 The Rich Man thinks he can ignore Lazarus at his gate.
 Only after death does he suddenly become interested in how Lazarus might be able to assist him.
 This parable contains various allusions to the Old Testament which challenge us to care for the needy.
 It also points out that our time is limited and that the Scriptures are sufficient evidence for our evangelism.

-Emanuel Țundrea grew up in communist Romania, but the faith of his parents had a huge impact on him.
-As a student he was involved in discipleship.
-In 2001, he joined the staff at Emanuel University of Oradea where he is serving now.
-He completed his PhD in software engineering in conjunction with University of Nice, France, and then he earned his MA in Pastoral Theology in Oradea.
+Emanuel Tundrea completed his PhD in software engineering at Polytechnic University of Timisoara, Romania, in conjunction with the University of Nice, France, and then he earned his MA in Pastoral Theology in Oradea.
+In 2001, he joined the staff at Emanuel University of Oradea where he is serving now as an Associate Professor.
+He is also a Fulbright Visiting Scholar Alumni since 2021, the Editor-in-Chief of the Journal of Ethics in Entrepreneurship and Technology, and is leading the Romanian Christian Academic Network.
 Both his involvement in academics and in the church aim to evangelise and mature disciples for Christ.
 He is married to Nadia and together they are discipling their three sons.

 Have you found yourself surrounded by the hardships of life?
 Does it seem as though there is no end to them and no hope to be found?
 Psalm 13 is a model of lament in the Psalter.
 It was born out of David’s deep grief.
 For that reason, Psalm 13 has been a comfort to those in the midst of grief for thousands of years.
 It addresses some of the hardest questions in life, questions that can jolt our faith, and also a couple of difficult but necessary responses.
 However, Psalm 13 is also a song of hope because it ends with a great encouragement.
 Contrary to what we see in the world around us, the sovereign Lord of the universe is still on His throne and He is trustworthy.
 Therefore, we have hope and joy.
 Unshakeable hope and joy.